Toner Versus Micellar Water

 Though these two products seem similar, you can use both in your routine as they serve different purposes and target the skin in various ways.

-Depending on your skin type, you can find both micellar water and toner to be beneficial to your overall skin appearance.
+Depending on your skin type, you can find both micellar water and toner beneficial for your overall skin appearance.

-Similarly, depending on your skin concerns, either one of these products can be customised to fit into your makeup and skincare routine seamlessly to help various products deliver the best results for your skin.
+Similarly, depending on your skin concerns, either of these products can be customised to fit seamlessly into your makeup and skincare routine, helping various products deliver the best results for your skin.

-Specific skin concerns, such as oily skin or full coverage makeup wearing, may require either of these products to be altered to provide a thoroughly cleansed and primed base for your skin care.
+Specific skin concerns, such as oily skin or full-coverage makeup, may require either of these products to be adjusted to provide a thoroughly cleansed and primed base for your skin care.

 However, both can be used together to create the perfect skin care routine for your unique skin type and concerns.